chrisandreae/keyboard-firmware/README.md

 * ````KINESIS```` (Kinesis Advantage/Professional, ATMega32, board design in schematic/Kinesis{Advantage/Professional})
 * ````KINESIS110```` (Kinesis Model 110, ATMega32, board design in schematic/KinesisModel110)

-To build for a USB-capable AVR using the LUFA library:
+To compile the project for a USB-capable AVR using the LUFA library:

 ````make -f Makefile.lufa HARDWARE_VARIANT=<variant> HAS_EXTERNAL_STORAGE={1,0}````